CometVoid/Cataclysm/Talents/Tier 3/Disarm.md

 Ranked: No
 ##### effect
-May spend a **Triumph** or two **Advantages** with a successful Brawl or Melee check to disarm opponent.
+May spend a **Triumph** or two **Advantages** with a successful e\Engaged range combat check to disarm opponent.